gatsbyjs/gatsby/docs/docs/building-apps-with-gatsby.md

 ## Hybrid app pages

-With this method, Gatsby initially renders the page statically, and then when your React components load in the browser they can fetch and render data from APIs.
+When a visitor lands on a Gatsby page, the page's HTML file is loaded first, then the JavaScript bundle; When your React components load in the browser, they can fetch and render data from APIs.

 > 💡 The [React docs](https://reactjs.org/docs/faq-ajax.html) have a great, straightforward example demonstrating this approach.